-Fluorescent Dyes-Based Exosomes Labeling Service
+Fluorescent Dye based Exosome Labeling Service

 Exosomes, as nano-scale particles, need to be labeled to observe the traces of exosomes in vivo and in vitro.
 For the study of exosome function, it is generally necessary to observe whether the corresponding phenotypic indicators in the recipient cells, tissues, or organs change after the exosomes are taken up by the recipient cells or reach the target tissues and organs.
 Therefore, exosome labeling is the basis and key step for the study of exosome function.
 Creative Biolabs has a complete technical platform and rich service experience and can provide a variety of commonly used fluorescent dyes for labeling exosomes, including carbocyanine dyes, PKH dyes, and penetrant dyes.